 Rued Langgaard was a special musical genius.
 Already, at the age of 11, he debuted in 1905 as an organ improviser in Copenhagen, and when he was 14, his first piece for orchestra and choir was performed.
-He who wrote in a late romantic style and thus appeared to be opposed to the leading Danish composer Carl Nielsen.
+He wrote in a late romantic style and for that reason he was in opposition to the leading Danish composer Carl Nielsen.
 Langaard was not appreciated by his contemporaries and came into conflict with the spirit of the time and the powers of Danish music.
 “Carl Nielsen is Humbug” is a typically bitter statement by Langgaard.
 At the age of 47 Langgaard was ‘exported’ to Ribe, where he finally obtained a permanent job as organist in Ribe Cathedral.
-In 1968, 16 years after his death, Langgaard was ‘rediscovered’ and accurately described as an “ecstatic outsider.
+In 1968, 16 years after his death, Langgaard was ‘rediscovered’ and accurately described as an “ecstatic outsider”.

 BERENGARIA (1948) with the subtitle “RIBE FUNERAL MARCH” refers to the queen of the danish king Valdemar Sejr (1170-1241).
-The piece was originally scored for a strange mix of winds and brass bur is here rearranged for brass ensemble by Mogens Andresen.
+The piece was originally scored for a strange mix of winds and brass.
+In this recording rearranged for brass ensemble by Mogens Andresen.

 DIES IRAE for tuba and piano.
-Though the tuba was invented in the middle of the 19th century, it took about 100 years before solo literature, disregarding light music of an “omphaa-omphaa” character was written for the instrument.
+Though the tuba was invented in the middle of the 19th century, it took about 100 years before solo literature was written for the instrument -, disregarding light music of an “omphaa-omphaa” character.
 DIES IRAE was written in 1948 making it one of the world’s first serious compositions for the tuba!.
 Langgaard seemed to have an affinity for the tuba.
 Towards the end of his symphony no.11, four unison playing tubas placed in front of the orchestra is added.
 Langgaard has worked with two more compositions for tuba, a so-called “Concert” for Tuba and Harmonium, which has been lost, and partly a tuba “Concert No. 2” for tuba and piano.
 It is known only in sketch form and unfortunately has never been completed.

-RIBE EARLY IN THE MORNING was written to and performed by 4 military musicians.
-Langgaard was often wandering around in Ribe Town from the early morning and this piece was written such a day the 16 of July 1949.
+RIBE EARLY IN THE MORNING was written to 4 military musicians.
+Langgaard was often walking around in Ribe Town from the early morning.
+This piece was written such a morning the 16 of July 1949.
 He started composing 5:30 in the morning and the piece was finished 18:00.
 For this recording the music has been rearranged for brass quintet by Mogens Andresen.